cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 ### Utility Functions

 `initUpgradeHandshake` is a sub-protocol that will initialize the channel end for the upgrade handshake.
-It will validate the upgrade parameters and set the channel state to INITUPGRADE, blocking `sendPacket` from processing outbound packets on the channel end.
-During this time; `receivePacket`, `acknowledgePacket` and `timeoutPacket` will still be allowed and processed according to the original channel parameters.
+It will validate the upgrade parameters and set the channel state to INITUPGRADE.
+All packet processing will continue according to the original channel parameters, as this is a signalling mechanism that can remain indefinitely.
 The new proposed upgrade will be stored in the provable store for counterparty verification.
+If it is called again before the handshake starts, then the current proposed upgrade will be replaced with the new one and the channel sequence will be incremented.

 ```typescript
 // initUpgradeHandshake will verify that the channel is in the correct precondition to call the initUpgradeHandshake protocol